 Then he had to make tons of hummus, and refrigerate it for the flavors to blend, so it would be perfect come Hantess-time.
 And it definitely was perfect, a clear hit with the large and hungry crowd.

 Chickpeas are low in fat, and high in both fiber and protein.
 They make a nutritious and satisfying addition to soups and salads.
 Armenians use chickpeas in many ways, but none of our favorites require anything like three days or even three hours to prepare.
 In fact, we're both particularly fond of roasted chickpeas -- and lazy enough to buy them already roasted.
-(You can find them in Italian groceries as well as Middle Eastern stores.)
+(You can find the roasted variety in Italian groceries as well as Middle Eastern stores.)
 They're a healthy and filling snack that you can enjoy without guilt.

 Chickpeas are also great on their own.
 Here's an easy way to prepare them:

 Armenian Chickpea Salad